Not Very Resilient

 Last, whether pay and mobility will hold up.
 We use wage bill and adaptive capacity data from independent researchers (Althoff & Reichardt, 2026; Manning & Aguirre, 2026).
 We call this dimension Sustained Economic Opportunity (SEO) and weight it at 30%.

-For woodworking machine operators, 5 of the 7 sources had data.
-On AI exposure, Will Robots Take My Job and our AI Resilience Model both flagged high automation risk, while Microsoft rated it medium, keeping confidence at medium.
-Weak pay and mobility signals from Wage Bill pulled the economic score down, leaving this role "Not Very Resilient."
+For woodworking machine operators, 5 of 7 sources had data.
+On AI exposure, AI Resilience Model and Will Robots Take My Job rated it High while Microsoft landed at Medium, creating some disagreement and pulling confidence to Medium.
+Low economic signals and a Low human contribution score pushed the result down, landing this role as "Not Very Resilient."

 AI Resilience Report forWoodworking Machine Setters, Operators, and Tenders, Except Sawing